General Guidelines for Medical Student Appearance

 The Robert Larner, M.D.
 College of Medicine at The University of Vermont believes that professional demeanor and appearance are important and are key to promoting trust, comfort, and confidence while providing patient care.

 To provide students with clear guidelines for professional dress and demeanor, the Larner College of Medicine adheres to University of Vermont Medical Center Policy HR-F-05: Standards for Appropriate Workplace Appearance and Nuvance Medical Center Dress Code Policy.
 All medical students are expected to follow these guidelines when working with real and/or standardized patients.
-When on a clinical rotation where you need to wear scrubs, i.e. Surgery, ObGyn, medical students must wear street clothes when arriving at and departing from the hospital and only wear the scrubs while in the hospital facility; it is not appropriate to wear hospital-issued scrubs when going into or out of the hospital, or in any public areas outside the hospital.
+When on a clinical rotation where you need to wear scrubs, (e.g. surgery, obstetrics/gynecology) medical students must wear street clothes when arriving at and departing from the hospital and only wear the scrubs while in the hospital facility; it is not permissible to wear hospital-issued scrubs when going into or out of the hospital, or in any public areas outside the hospital.
+Hospital property scrubs are to remain on site at the hospital and not brought home.

 Students are expected to adhere to the additional guidelines of the healthcare setting to which they may be assigned or to the guidelines of individual courses and clerkships specific to specialty or location.